 DOCA SNAP Virtio-fs Application Guide

-This guide describes the DOCA SNAP Virtio-fs Application, which emulates a virtio-fs PCIe function on NVIDIA® BlueField® DPUs.
-The application leverages DOCA DevEmu APIs and NFS backends via libnfs to provide high-performance, hardware-accelerated file system emulation.
+This guide describes the DOCA SNAP Virtio-fs Application which leverages DOCA DevEmu APIs and NFS backends via libnfs to provide high-performance, hardware-accelerated file system emulation.

 This feature is currently supported at alpha level.